MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

 1. Go back to the browser and perform the following tasks:

     - Enter *Select all table names from the database* into the **Custom Query** input.
 Select **Run Query**.
 Are table names displayed?
-Notice the output to the screen.
     - Enter *Select all function names from the database.* into the **Custom Query** input and select **Run Query** again.
 Are function names displayed?
-Notice the output to the screen.

-    The generated SQL query is attempting to return table and function names which is not allowed based on the rule you added to the system prompt.

-    > [!NOTE]
-    > If you're using OpenAI rather than Azure OpenAI you may see that the model returns a SQL query that includes table names, function names, or procedure names.
-This can happen even if the rules in the prompt say not to allow those values.
-This is a good example of why you need to plan your prompt text and rules carefully, but also plan to add a post-processing step into your code to handle cases where you receive unexpected results.

-1. QUESTION: You added a rule into the GPT prompt that said to not allow table, function, or procedure names and Azure OpenAI respected it.
-What if some of the rules you add aren't respected?
-Why would that happen?
+1. QUESTION: Why is this still working after adding a rule saying that table names, function names, and procedure names aren't allowed?

+    ANSWER: This is due to the "only JSON" rule.
+If the rules were more flexible and didn't require a JSON object to be returned, you would see a message about Azure OpenAI being unable to perform the task.

+1. Take out the following rule from `systemPrompt` and save the file.

+    ```
+    - Only return a JSON object.
+Do NOT include any text outside of the JSON object.
+Do not provide any additional explanations or context.
+      Just the JSON object is needed.
+    ```

+1. Run *Select all table names from the database* query again.

+1. Notice the message now displayed in the browser.
+Azure OpenAI is unable to perform the task because of the the following rule.
+Since we removed the "only JSON" rule, the response can provide additional details about why the task can't be performed.

+    ```
+    - Do not allow the SELECT query to return table names, function names, or procedure names.
+    ```

-    ANSWER: AI may generate unexpected results even if you have specific rules in place.
+    You can see that AI may generate unexpected results even if you have specific rules in place.
 This is why you need to plan your prompt text and rules carefully, but also plan to add a post-processing step into your code to handle cases where you receive unexpected results.

 1. Go back to *server/openAI.ts* and locate the `isProhibitedQuery()` function.
 This is an example of post-processing code that can be run after Azure OpenAI returns results.
 Notice that it sets the `sql` property to an empty string if prohibited keywords are returned in the generated SQL query.
 This ensures that if unexpected results are returned from Azure OpenAI, the SQL query will not be run against the database.